x123/kdy-iss/docs/sail-handling.md

 1. Remove all sail ties from the mainsail
 2. Bring the yacht head-to-wind.
-3. Ensure the vang, cunningham, and outhaul are slack (but do not have exessive slack that could tangle).
+3. Ensure the vang, cunningham, and outhaul are slack (but do not have excessive slack that could tangle).
 4. Rig the reefing pennant using either of the reefing pennant variations outlined below.
 5. Send a person to the starboard side of the mast to partially hoist the